mehdibo/Codeigniter-recaptcha/CONTRIBUTING.md

 ### One issue at a time

 Please submit one fix per pull request, so that even if a fix is not desired, we can still benefit from the other fixes.

+### Branching

+All pull requests need to be sent to the "develop" branch.